abhityakrishnaraj/CS225-Final-Project/Proposal.md

 Dijkstra’s Algorithm decides the minimum path from one predetermined starting

-point to any of the other 50 cities.
+point to any of the other 40 cities.
 From the starting city, each neighbor has a cumulative

 distance from it’s previous visited site.
 When a shorter value presents, the current

 distance is updated.
-It has time complexity of O(E\*log(V)) with E representing edges, V
+It has a time complexity of O(V^2), V representing vertices.
+In this

-representing vertices.
-In this scenario, (40 cities) vertices and (Number of flights

-available between those cities) edges.
+scenario, (40 cities) vertices and (Duration of a flight between those cities) edges.

-The Floyd–Warshall algorithm finds the minimum path among all pairs of starting

-points and ending cities.
-The algorithm differs from that of Dijkstra as it incorporates

-bidirectional edges with varying weights that stimulate real time flight paths between

-airports.
-Optimal runtimes for this case is O(n^3) whereas a more realistic algorithm

-runtime is O(n\*(n+e)\*log n).
-Other than the simple difference in weight accounting and

-bidirectional approach, the solution is relatively the same for both algorithms in terms of

-solving for shortest paths.
+Dijkstra’s Algorithm gives us the shortest path connected by flights between two cities

+without restriction on the number of places visited.

+Dijkstra’s Input: 2D array with directed paths representing routes from one city to

+another.

+Output: List of cities and airports visited, time it takes to go from one city to

+another, total time.

+We will be using Kruskal’s algorithm to build a minimum spanning tree by sorting

+edges in ascending order.
+An array is used to store the weighted edges, and disjoint

+sets to keep track of nodes that are connected.
+First the edges are sorted, then

+separate disjoint sets are initialized for each vertex.
+For each edge connecting two

+vertices, if the two vertices are in different sets, union the two sets that contain the

+vertices.
+Add that path(edge) to the solution.
+Kruskal’s algorithm has O(E\*log(E))

+running time, where E is the number of edges.

+Kruskal’s input: 2D array with an undirected path representing routes that

+connect one city to another.

+Output: A graph highlighting the routes that represent the minimum spanning tree

+of the input airports and routes.

 Timeline

 **Week 1(11/8-11/14) :**

-● Find the bi-directional data for all possible airport flight times and link

-corresponding data

-● Clean and find any extraneous data points that weren’t previously found
+● Clean the airport data, cutting out extraneous data points and columns from the

+openflights database

+● Create the undirected and directed databases from the FlightsFrom data

 **Week 2 (11/15-11/21):**

-● Complete the written code for the algorithms and begin base testing for small
+● Start working on the written code for the Kruskal algorithm (Team 1)

-scale trips utilizing just the Floyd-Warshall Algorithm to fulfill realistic flight time

-paths.
-(Team 1)

-● Complete the algorithm necessary for Djikstra in order to satisfy requirements of
+● Start working on the written code for the Djikstra algorithm (Team 2)

-optimal predicted time.
-(Team 2)

 **Week 3 (11/22- 11/28 Thanksgiving):**

-● No task to celebrate indians
+● Finish the Kruskal and Djikstra algorithms and test the each algorithm with basc

+test to ensure they are working

+● Start work on displaying a map of the world with points indicating locations of

+airports

 **Week 4 (11/29 - 12/5):**

-● Test and improve the code and algorithms, creating/running tests to ensure
+● Test and improve the code and algorithms running test on the full sets of data

-validity of code
+● Work on adding paths atop the map of the world to display the shortest path and

+MST

 **Final Week (12/6-12/13):**